SpellarBot/Composer-Guide/the-weird-and-wonderful-world-of-the-qubit/getting-to-know-your-qubits.md

 \begin{pmatrix} a_0 & a_1 \end{pmatrix} \begin{pmatrix} b_0 \\ b_1 \end{pmatrix}= a_0~b_0 + a_0~b_1.
 $$

-Note that the right hand side of this equation contains only normal numbers being multipled and added in a normal way.
+Note that the right hand side of this equation contains only normal numbers being multiplied and added in a normal way.
 The inner product of two vectors therefore yields just a number.
 As we'll see, we can interpret this as a measure of how similar the vectors are.

 The inner product requires the first vector to be a bra and the second to be a ket.
 In fact, this is where their names come from.
 Dirac wanted to write the inner product as something like$$\langle a | b \rangle$$, which looks like the names of the vectors enclosed in brackets.
 Then he worked backwards to split the _bracket_ into a _bra_ and a _ket_.